3Dpass/swap/README.md

 ## Description

 2023 This project is part of Polkadot initiative for building front-end and UI for Asset Conversion Pallet on Polkadot's AssetHub.
 Link to the proposal [here](https://polkadot.polkassembly.io/referenda/68).
-Currently, the app is deployed on Westend, Rococo and Kusama - [here](https://dotacp-demo.mvpworkshop.co/swap?network=kusama).
+Currently, the standard inplementation of the app is deployed on Westend, Rococo and Kusama - [here](https://dotacp-demo.mvpworkshop.co/swap?network=kusama).

 2024 - This project is part of 3DPass initiative, which stands for global support of [3DPRC-2 tokenization standard](https://github.com/3Dpass/whitepaper/blob/main/3DPRC-2.md).
 The app is deployed on The Ledger of Things [mainnet](https://github.com/3Dpass/3DP) - [here](https://swap.3dpscan.io)